 Swimming is also a kind of sport that requires strong endurance and also done in a warm and moist air environment.

-- If pollen count is high, avoid going outside as it will increase allergy.
+- If the pollen count is high, avoid going outside as it will increase allergy.

 - Exercise only at the level that suits you.